Exploring the Sacred Spaces of Buddhism: A Journey Through Diverse Places of Worship

 2. Stupas:

 Stupas are dome-shaped structures, often containing relics of the Buddha or other enlightened beings.
 They are considered sacred sites of pilgrimage and meditation, symbolizing the Buddha's enlightenment and the path to Nirvana.
-The iconic Great Stupa at Sanchi in India is one of the earliest examples of this architectural form.
+Also, the iconic Great Stupa at Sanchi in India is one of the earliest examples of this architectural form.
 Stupas are found throughout the Buddhist world, their size and design varying across different regions and traditions.

 3. Meditation Halls (Zen):